commercetools/ui-kit/packages/components/filters/README.md

    * configuration object for the filter menu.
    */
   filterMenuConfiguration: {
-    //TODO: how to document that the state for this is handled outside the `Filters` component?
     /**
      * the input in which the user selects values for the filter */